Cohen gives documents about Moscow project to lawmakers

 Wednesday was Cohen's a fourth day of testimony to Congress as Democrats pursue multiple investigations into Trump's White House, businesses and presidential campaign.

 Cohen was interviewed behind closed doors by both the Senate and House Intelligence Committees last week, in addition to his public appearance before the House Oversight Committee.
-The chairman of the House Intelligence Committee, Democratic Rep. Adam Schiff of California, said afterward that lawmakers asked Cohen to bring additional documents for his second day of interviews.
+Schiff said after that testimony that lawmakers asked Cohen to bring additional documents for his second day of interviews.